Simhyeon/gdmarp/docs/macro.md

 Simple img macros creates markdown imgs list.

-Sized img macro creates markdown image text with marp favored attribute.
-First argument scale of image and last elements are image file pathes.
+Sized img macro creates markdown image with marp favored attribute.
+First argument is an css value for width and other elements are for image file pathes.

-Split sized img macro is same with sized img macro but sets standard width as 200% so that images fit well into split slide.

-Default width(in fact, css:max-width) is 100% for sized img macros.
+Default width(is in fact a max-width) is 100% for sized img macros.

 Compress macro compress image files with optipng and jpegoptim.
-And substitute original file with compressed file.
-This does not affect original image file nor original index.md file.
-It just changes out.md file and final product's image source.
+And substitute an original file with compressed file.
+This does not affect original image file nor original index.gddt file.
+It just changes out.gddt file and final product's image source.

 ```
-_img(1.jpeg)
+// Alt text is optional
+_img(1.jpeg, alt_text)

 _imgs(1.jpeg, 2.png)

-_simgs(0 ,1.jpeg, 2.png)
+_simgs(0, 1.jpeg, 2.png)

-_simgs(0.5 ,1.jpeg, 2.png)
+_simgs(50% ,1.jpeg, 2.png)

-_fimg(100px, 100px, 30%, 3.png)
+_fimg(3.png, alt_text, 100px, 100px, 30%)

 _imgs(_comp(1.jpeg), _comp(2.png))